openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 This mode prioritizes low latency, providing short response time for each inference job.
 It performs best for tasks where inference is required for a single input image, e.g. a medical analysis of an ultrasound scan image.
 It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.

 #### CUMULATIVE_THROUGHPUT Mode
 While the `LATENCY` mode and `THROUGHPUT` mode can select one target device with your preferred performance option, the `CUMULATIVE_THROUGHPUT` mode enables running inference on multiple devices for higher throughput.
+CUMULATIVE_THROUGHPUT loads the network to all available devices in the candidate list, and then runs inference on them based on the default or specified priority.

 CUMULATIVE_THROUGHPUT has similar behavior as [the Multi-Device Plugin](./multi_device.md).
-The only difference is that CUMULATIVE_THROUGHPUT uses the devices specified by AUTO, which means that it's not mandatory to list all availble devices, while with the Multi-Device Plugin, you need to specify the devices for inference first.
+The only difference is that CUMULATIVE_THROUGHPUT uses the devices specified by AUTO, which means that it's not mandatory to add devices manually, while with the Multi-Device Plugin, you need to specify the devices before inference.

 In the CUMULATIVE_THROUGHPUT mode:
 - If `AUTO` without any device names is specified, and the system has more than one GPU devices, AUTO will remove CPU from the device candidate list to keep GPU running at full capacity.
-- If device priority is specified, AUTO will load the network to all available devices and offload inference requests to devices based on the priority.
-In the following example, AUTO offloads the first inference request to GPU and the next one to CPU:
+- If device priority is specified, AUTO will run inference requests on devices based on the priority.
+In the following example, AUTO will always try to use GPU first, and then use CPU if GPU is busy:
    ```sh
    ov::CompiledModel compiled_model = core.compile_model(model, "AUTO:GPU,CPU", ov::hint::performance_mode(ov::hint::PerformanceMode::CUMULATIVE_THROUGHPUT));
    ```